a-r-r-o-w/attention-is-all-you-need/README.md

 - [ ] Play around with different hyperparameters and try to really understand things
 - [ ] Implement Attention maps for visualization
 - [ ] Improve documentation
+- [x] Visualize positional encoding
-- [ ] Visualize positional encoding.
-Compare against learned embeddings for position as suggested in paper
+- [ ] Compare positional encoding against learned embeddings for position as suggested in paper
 - [ ] Allow different number of encoder-decoder blocks.
 Experiment with decoder-only model as done in a few architectures
 - [ ] Improve README and add illustrations where required